jeanprbt/dotfiles/README.md

 My `neovim` configuration relies on [lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management, and it has lots of features.

 It comes with a consistent theme with `kitty` and `zsh` in both dark & light mode, which adapts as `toggle-theme` is used.
-It features a nice welcome dashboard, a bufferline to work on multiple files and a bottom line with useful information such as current language, progress within the file, enabled LSPs & formatters, Copilot status, current python virtual environement, and more.
+It features a nice welcome dashboard, a bufferline to work on multiple files, refined command line/notifications layout and a bottom line with useful information such as current language, progress within the file, enabled LSPs & formatters, Copilot status, current python virtual environement, and more.

 ![dashboard](./docs/dashboard.png)